jiteshchawla1511/chess-engine/readme.md

 # Chess Engine

-- The Chess Engine is a project that aims to create a fully functional chess engine in [programming language].
+- The Chess Engine is a project that aims to create a fully functional chess engine in Javascript.
 It's designed to provide a platform for playing chess against the computer and exploring various aspects of chess programming.

 ## Play Online